ashr123/Knowledge-base-for-Word-Prediction/README.md

 ## Statistics With | Without Combiners:

+We've used 3 instances to perform this task.
 1. Map-Reduce Job1DivideCorpus:
 	* Map input records = 163,471,963 | 163,471,963
 	* Map output records = 71,119,513 | 71,119,513